spidermunkey/icons/latest/tldr.md

 -- when sending multiple icons, do I send only the markup, leaving behind most meta data required for editors to be retrieved on a one off basis?.

 -- should I be using redis or some type of cdn

+3/12/25

+  After spending some time on the server, reoganizing and refactoring for a more modular design.
+It appears that a simpler approach to managing this application would be to allowing components to fetch their own data from the api... instead of forcing index.js to manage all of the relationships with the api/store, instead index.js can just create the components and listen in only when needed.